-A video series called "Business Today" provides up-to-date videos with discussion questions that you can use immediately in your classroom.
-The spreadsheet in the Preface of this Instructor's Manual correlates the videos available at the time of publication with each chapter in Business Essentials, Seventh Canadian Edition.
+Our video series provides up-to-date videos with discussion questions that you can use immediately in your classroom.
+The spreadsheet in the Preface of this Instructor's Manual correlates the videos available at the time of publication with each chapter in Business Essentials, Eighth Canadian Edition.

-Visit the MyBizLab Instructor Tools tab to access the latest videos, as they change frequently.
+Visit the MyBizLab to access the latest videos, as they change frequently.